-Female players may dual register with a Minor male and Minor female team.
+Female players may dual register with a Minor co-ed and female team only if approval is provided by the ROC Female Hockey and the Minor Female Representatives.
 Females choosing to dual register will declare to both associations and coaches upon registration which team will be her primary team.
-(Female AAA and NBIAA players are not eligible to Dual register).
+(Female AAA and SSNB players are not eligible to Dual register).